 Under the JOA, the Company is the operator of the Corentyne licence.
 As operator, the Company makes cash calls from its partner to pay for future licence expenditures.
-As at December 31, 2023, Frontera has a balance of \$884,409 payable (December 31, 2022: \$5,518,818 receivable) related to capital expenditures on the Corentyne licence.
+As at December 31, 2024, the Company has a receivable balance of \$105,397 (December 31, 2023: \$884,409 payable balance) to Frontera Guyana related to the operation of the Corentyne licence.

 In addition, as operator of the Corentyne licence, the Company receives a fee from its partner to reimburse its indirect costs related to operating the licence.
 This fee is based on total expenditures under the JOA.
-During the year ended December 31, 2023, the Company recorded fees from Frontera of \$2,333,280 (2022: \$1,147,008).
+During the Year Ended December 31 2024, the Company recorded fees from Frontera Guyana of \$145,000 (Year Ended December 31 2023: \$2,333,280).

-As of December 31, 2023, the Company has accounts receivable from Frontera of \$Nil related to its portion of the University program funding, and other operational costs (December 31, 2022: \$140,974).
+As of December 31, 2024, the Company has accounts receivable from Frontera of \$5,800 related to its portion of the University program funding, and other operational costs (December 31, 2023: \$Nil).

-See further information of JOA related party transactions with Frontera on Note 9 Exploration and evaluation assets.
+See further information of JOA related party transactions with Frontera on Note 9.
+Exploration and Evaluation Assets.